joomdev/mighty-frequently-bought-together/readme.md

 **Can I set the quantity of each specific frequently bought together product?**
 No, you can’t set the quantity of each specific FBT product.

+== Screenshots ==

+1. Increase Sales And Average Order Value
+2. A Great Way To Get Sales For Outperforming Products
+3. Choose From Multiple Product  Recommendation Algorithms
+4. Control the Number of Products to Display
+5. Control The Size of Product Images
+6. 7.
+Customize The Look And Feel As Per Your Needs
+7. Easiest Way To Handle Linked Products
+8. Encourage To Make Purchase By Offering Discount
+9. Multiple Box Display Positions

 ## Have any questions or facing any issue?
 We are proud of our support team.
-If you are facing any issue or have any questions regarding Mighty Addons for Elementor, feel free to **[post us on our support forum](https://mightythemes.com/support/c/mighty-addons/)**.
+If you are facing any issue or have any questions regarding Mighty Addons for Elementor, feel free to **[post us on our support forum](https://mightythemes.com/support/c/mighty-frequently-bought-together-for-woocommerce/)**.
 Our technical team would love to help you.

 #### Developer?
 Want to contribute?